dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 3. it MUST contain a field `tx.from: Account`
 4. it MAY contain a field `tx.spender: Account`

+If the field `spender` is omitted, approvals are revoked for all spenders for which approvals exist as specified by the remaining parameters `tid` and `from`.
+This helps reduce the log storage required for explicit token-level revocations.

 #### icrc37_revoke_collection_approvals Block Schema

 1. the `tx.op` field MUST be `"37revoke_coll"`
 2. it MUST contain a field `tx.from: Account`
-3. it MUST contain a field `tx.spender: Account`
+3. it MAY contain a field `tx.spender: Account`

+If the field `spender` is omitted, approvals are revoked for all spenders for which approvals exist as specified by the remaining parameter `from`.
+This helps reduce the log storage required for collection-level revocations.

 #### icrc37_transfer_from Block Schema